mananthavelu/Text-Based-Information-Retrieval/4 Study points_Marimuthu Monika/README.txt

 This folder has all the files which all are related to the implementation of Vector Space Model.

-It has the following files:
+The folder is arranged in the following way and it has the following files:

-	1. model/setup.py
+	1. model
+		- setup.py
+		- vsm.py
+        - processing.py
+		- processing_word.py
+		- test_input.xml

-	2. model/vsm.py
+	2. output
+		- unsupervised_rank_marimuthu_ananthavelu.txt

-	3. model/processing.py
+	3. report

-	4. model/processing_word.py
+		- Report - Question-Comment Similarity_4 Study Points.docx
+5.
 *************************************************************************************************
 *************************************************************************************************